task-mule/task-mule/README.md

 ### Running dependencies manually

-Dependencies are normally specified via the *dependsOn* field of the task.
+Dependencies are normally specified via the *runs* field of the task.
 You can also invoke dependencies manually.
 You might want to do this to have more control.

 To make use of this use the `taskRunner` that is passed to the task module: